locar77i/Wirekrak/README.md

 - Tests are enabled via the WK_UNIT_TEST=ON preset option.
 - Unit tests cover client liveness detection, heartbeat and message timeouts, and automatic reconnection behavior.
 - No external test frameworks are required.

 ---

+## ⚠️ Notes on Kraken WebSocket Behavior

+While testing against the live Kraken WebSocket API, a few minor differences between the documentation and actual behavior were observed.
+WireKrak handles these cases explicitly to ensure reliable operation.

+### pong responses

+Kraken sometimes sends lightweight pong heartbeat messages without success or result fields.
+These messages are valid and indicate a healthy connection.

+➡️ WireKrak accepts both documented and heartbeat-style pong responses.

+### Subscribe / Unsubscribe errors

+When a subscription request fails (e.g. duplicate subscription), Kraken returns an error-only response with success = false and no result object.

+➡️ WireKrak requires result only on successful responses and correctly parses error replies.

+---

 ## 🧠 Why This Matters